QUMedia Style & Reference Guide

 Prairie Rain Garden

-QU Stadium, The Rock (baseball and football)
+QU Stadium, The Rock (baseball, football, lacrosse)

 Quincy Media Inc. Broadcast Studio, QUTV